When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 To summarize everything we’ve covered: yes, but only do so if absolutely necessary.
 That means that if you’re caught out with no other options to use, or you don’t want to flush your engine before switching oils.

+As for other common incentives behind doing this, it’s preferable to avoid them.
 Engine performance won’t be magically enhanced by splashing synthetic into your conventional.
 Other benefits, such as improved lifespan, are based more on myth than fact.